jeff-hykin/survivor_buddy/readme.md

 # What is this?

+WARNING: this repository is not finished

-A repo for the survivor buddy lab assignment (Work-in-Progress at the moment)
+This is a repo for the survivor buddy lab assignment

 # What needs to be done?